Kateřina Králová, Marija Vulesica, Giorgos Antoniou

 Series: The Southeast Europe and Black Sea Series

-This anthology brings together eight insights into the life of Jews in Southeast Europe through political, social and cultural lenses.
+This anthology brings together eight chapters which examine the life of Jews in Southeast Europe through political, social and cultural lenses.
 Even though the Holocaust put an end to many communities in the region, this book chronicles how some Holocaust survivors nevertheless tried to restore their previous lives.

 Focusing on the once flourishing and colorful Jewish communities throughout the Balkans – many of which were organized according to the Ottoman millet system – this book provides a diverse range of insights into Jewish life and Jewish-Gentile relations in what became Greece, Yugoslavia, Romania and Bulgaria after World War II.
 Further, the contributors conceptualize the issues in focus from a historical perspective.
 In these diachronic case studies, virtually the whole 20th century is covered, with a special focus paid to the shifting identities, the changing communities and the memory of the Holocaust, thereby providing a very useful parallel to today’s post-war and divided societies.